 When Stephen Hawking was first diagnosed with motor neuron disease at the age of 21, doctors optimistically gave him two to three years of survival.
 49 years later, as the planet's most famous physicist gets ready to turn 70 on Sunday, his mental persistence and stunning scientifics achievements are being honored around the world.

 "He's a very witty, humorous guy.
-It's amazing, under the circumstances, how he keeps his spirits up and brightens the atmosphere," Nobel laureate and long time friend Frank Wilczek told the UK Guardian.
+It's amazing, under the circumstances, how he keeps his spirits up and brightens the atmosphere," Nobel laureate and long time friend Frank Wilczek told The Guardian.
 "It's an inspiration that he's been able to control his world and make genuine scientific contributions under very difficult situations and keep up his good work.
 It's a fantastic human story."

 Hawking's humor was most recently on display when New Scientist asked him what he thinks about most often.
 His answer?
 "Women.
 They are a complete mystery."